 Here we bring you the CBSE Class 9 Science notes on chapter 9 ‘Force and Laws of Force and Laws of Motion’ (Part-I).
 These chapter notes are prepared by the subject experts and cover every important topic from the chapter.
 You get a crisp and brief explanation of all these topics so as to make your learning easy and organized.
-At the end of the notes you can try the questions asked from the discussed set of topics.
+At the end of these notes, you can try the questions asked from the discussed set of topics.
 These questions will help you to track your preparation level and get a hold on the subject.

 Main topics covered in this part of CBSE Class 9 Science, Force and Laws of Motion: Chapter Notes, are: